QuimCrous/online-bank-api/README.md

 # Online-bank-Api

-#### This is my final project from the Ironhack bootcamp.
-It's a RESTapi of a Online Bank Api done with spring using some dependencies as Java dev tools, Secutity, Jdbc, Jpa, Web, MySQL, lombock, validation and jackson.
-I didn't put many comments in my code, I hope that you can get all missing information here in the readme.
+#### This is my final project from the IronHack bootcamp.
+It's a RESTapi of Online Bank Api done with spring using some dependencies as Java dev tools, Security, Jdbc, Jpa, Web, MySQL, Lombock, validation and jackson.
+I didn't put many comments in my code to keep it clean hoping you can get all missing information here in the readme.

 ### Models
 I've made three packages with different classes that represents:

 - Package accounts: including an abstract parent class called Account with some common properties of all kind of accounts.
-Also there are a model for: Checking Account, Credit Card, Saving Account and Student Checking Account.
+Also, there are a model for: Checking Account, Credit Card, Saving Account and Student Checking Account.
 - Package users: including an abstract parent class called User and its three child class Admin, Account Holder and Admin.
 It includes a model of Role( used for security purpose).
 - Package transaction: a simple model that saves the information of all transactions made for the AccountHolders and Third Party.